 Our Aim is to tell the stories of these soldiers, their families, the county towns in which they lived or came from and the consequences of conflict on them and the County.
 We house a significant and important part of the social and development history of the County and portray this in our static and special exhibitions in the Museum.
 We demonstrate the courage, tenacity, comradeship and fellowship of the Military, their families, the towns in which they lived or were born and the close links with the population of this county of Oxfordshire.
 Together they exemplify the concept of mutual support in “Conflict and County”.

 We have outreach and research departments, which are there to educate and inform adults who are carrying out their own research, for schools who are meeting the requirements of their school curriculum and for general public interest.
 We have monthly lectures ranging from military history, to the history of the Special Operations Executive to the relationship between Queen Victoria and her Indian manservant.
-In the summer months we have monthly film nights and regular Kids’ Clubs throughout the year, particularly in the school holidays.
+In the summer months and school holidays we have regular Kids’ Clubs and Family Drop in's.

 Do come and see us, there is something here for all the family and you will not be disappointed.